0xPolygonMiden/miden-node/README.md

 The Miden node is still under heavy development and the project can be considered to be in an _alpha_ stage.
 Many features are yet to be implemented and there is a number of limitations which we will lift in the near future.

 At this point, we are developing the Miden node for a centralized operator.
-Thus, the work does not yet include such components as P2P networking and consensus.
-These will also be added in the future.
+As such, the work does not yet include components such as P2P networking and consensus.
+These will be added in the future.

 ## Architecture

-The Miden node is made up of 3 main components, which communicate over gRPC:
+The Miden node consists of 3 main components, which communicate using gRPC:

 - **[RPC](crates/rpc):** an externally-facing component through which clients can interact with the node.
 It receives client requests (e.g., to synchronize with the latest state of the chain, or to submit transactions), performs basic validation, and forwards the requests to the appropriate internal components.
 - **[Store](crates/store):** maintains the state of the chain.
 It serves as the "source of truth" for the chain - i.e., if it is not in the store, the node does not consider it to be part of the chain.